derek-pavao/parka/README.md

 # Parka [![Build Status](https://travis-ci.org/dotDeeka/parka.svg?branch=master)](https://travis-ci.org/dotDeeka/parka)

+## Note Parka has global dependencies on pm2, nodemon, typescript and ts-node

 Just as a warning Parka is in a total Pre-Alpha stage, it is not feature complete let alone production ready.